jenkinsci/clif-performance-testing-plugin/README.md

 ## Changelog

+#### v1.0.2

+- FIX: compatibility with Jenkins 2.198+ (some CLIF reports failing to be generated)

 #### v1.0.1

 - FIX: missing icons and help sections
 - IMPROVEMENT: removed useless dependency with ant plug-in

 ## Installation